-Visit the Old DeKalb County Courthouse in Decatur Georgia
+Visit the Old DeKalb History Center at the Old DeKalb County Courthouse on the Square in Decatur Georgia.

 Named after Revolutionary War hero, Baron Johann de Kolb, DeKalb County was established in 1822 from parts of Henry, Fayette and Gwinnett Counties.